Augmenting Deep Classifiers with Polynomial Neural Networks: Experimental evaluation

 \subsection{Image classification on long-tailed distributions}

-The proposed models are scrutinized on long-tailed image recognition.
+We scrutinize the performance of the proposed models on long-tailed image recognition.
 We convert CIFAR10, which has $5,000$ number of samples per class, to a long-tailed version, called CIFAR10-LT.
 The imbalance factor (IF) is defined as the ratio of the largest class to the smallest class.
 The imbalance factor varies from $10-200$, following similar benchmarks tailored to long-tailed distributions~\citep{cui2019class}.
 We note that the models are as defined above; the only change is the data distribution.
 The accuracy of each method is reported in Table~\ref{tab:nosharing_resnet_cifar10_long_tailed}.
 The results exhibit the benefits of the proposed models, which outperform the baselines.